Nikki Haley to resign as UN ambassador

 According to the report, Haley took the four flights on a plane belonging to Jimmy Gibbs, chief executive of Gibbs International in Spartanburg, SC.
 The flights were worth $24,000, according to the group, but Haley valued the cost at $3,219.

-Tom Price, former Health and Human Services Secretary Tom Price resigned in September 2017 following public ire for his use of chartered flights for state business.
+Tom Price, former Health and Human Services Secretary, resigned in September 2017 following public ire for his use of chartered flights for state business.

 Former Environmental Protection Agency Administrator Scott Pruitt also took fire for spending hundreds of thousands on first-class flights during his tenure.

+Haley clashed with the administration, announcing Russian sanctions in April, only to have the administration walk back the sanctions amid reports of Trump’s anger.

+Larry Kudlow, Trump’s national economic adviser, called Haley’s announcement “momentary confusion,” to which she responded, "With all due respect, I don’t get confused,” the New York Times reported.

-In September, she penned an Washington Post opinion piece criticizing the anonymous op-ed published in The New York Times that criticized the president.
+Nevertheless, in September, she penned a Washington Post opinion piece criticizing the anonymous op-ed published in The New York Times that criticized the president.
 She described a productive working relationship with the president.

 Before becoming governor, she served in the South Carolina House of Representatives for several years.